nealmcb/cast_vote_record_format_examples/README.md

 # cast_vote_record_format_examples
 Collection of examples of CVR (cast vote record) examples from a variety of election system vendors

+Here are a few examples of CVR files, as used for election auditing.

+Included:

+* Dominion
+* Hart

 TODO:

 * ES&S: